-2. City of Kristiansand, Masterplan
+City of Kristiansand, Masterplan

-City of Kristiansand merged on January 1st 2020 with two neighbouring municipalities, Songdalen and Søgne after an 18 month long process since parliamentary decision.
+City of Kristiansand merged on January 1st 2020 with two neighboring municipalities, Songdalen and Søgne after an 18 month long process since parliamentary decision.
 The new Masterplan for the merged city of Kristiansand is currently in process and will be finally approved in September 2020.
-It is already clear that sustainability and the UN sdg's are central in the plan process.
+It is already clear that sustainability and the UN SDGs are central in the plan process.

-The main objective of the current Masterplan - is to address important challenges in the city and how the city can develop strategic tools and actions to reach its goals.
+The main objective of the current Masterplan is to address important challenges in the city and how the city can develop strategic tools and actions to reach its goals.
 The masterplan is divided in two main parts: territorial plan and plan for societal challenges.
 The plan for societal challenges is based on UN sustainable development goals and the existing masterplans in the three merging municipalities.

-The overall goals of the masterplan is to strengthen Kristiansand as a 'green and innovative city'.
+The overall goal of the masterplan is to strengthen Kristiansand as a "green and innovative city".
 In the masterplan there is an increased focus on sustainable new business ideas, applying technology for green and sustainable businesses and a low carbon economy.
 An overall policy to strengthen the business community and future competitiveness must be applied and a restructuring of Innovation policies.

-3. Strategic Business Development Plan (BDP) for Kristiansand 2015 - 2022 stimulate and strengthen the entrepreneurship community and culture by targeting youth and entrepreneurship education and training
+Strategic Business Development Plan (BDP) for Kristiansand 2015-2022